Update March 21, 2017

 Downtown multicache with gorgeous Puget Sound views and incredible artwork from the Seattle Art Museum’s collection.

 Olympic Sculpture Park Website • Reviews • Geocache Info

 South Seattle multicache in an historic landmark.
 Absolutely beautiful location, with waterfalls, streams, bridges, and landscaped trails.

 Kubota Gardens Website • Reviews • Geocache Info

 The Best Places To Eat with Kids in Seattle

-If you want to eat at some boring chain restaurant like Olive Garden, Red Robin or The Old Spaghetti Factory, there’s no shortage of these around.
+If you want to eat at some boring chain restaurant like Olive Garden or Red Robin, there’s no shortage of these around.
 However Seattle has a ton of unique and locally-owned restaurants that serve great food, and are worth trying out.
 With a few accommodations and some adventurous parents the whole family will have a great time.

 Here are some of my favorite places to eat in Seattle with kids:

 Tutta Bella – They don’t serve a whole lot else beside their thin crust pizza – not even any pasta – but what they do offer is delicious.
 Great desserts: tiramisu and gelato, and good espresso.
 Four locations: Westlake (between Downtown and Seattle Center), Stone Way (between Fremont and Wallingford), Columbia City, and Issaquah.